Yawning/bsaes/README.md

  * `crypto/cipher.cbcDecAble` support for less-slow CBC-AES decryption.

- * `crypto/cipher.gcmAble` support that returns a runtime error, because any platform that requires `bsaes` does not have a constant time GHASH.
+ * `crypto/cipher.gcmAble` support for less-slow GCM-AES.
+This includes a constant time GHASH.

  * The raw guts of the implementations provided as sub-packages, for people to use to implement [other things](https://git.schwanenlied.me/yawning/aez).